Cross training is an essential part of having a healthy, injury-free running journey.

 All other cross-training activities are added in a few times a week, also depending on program intensity.

 For those like me who may not LOVE cross training, but understand the benefits here is some of what I’ve found over the years to help make it part of my routine…

-- I pick things that are going to make me a better runner!
+- I pick things that are going to make me a better runner (see below)!
 Then I’m more motivated to stick with it for the long haul.

 - Others find that variety makes running even more enjoyable.